brainhack-princeton/handbook/docs/content_pages/06-01-tipsSplashPage.rst

 .. _tipsSplashPage:

 ==============================================
-Hack your workflow: Tips, tricks and tutorials
+Hack your workflow: tips, tricks and tutorials
 ==============================================

 .. raw:: html